ddsjoberg/updater/README.md

         updated R session, but it’s recommended to use `.libPaths()` now to ensure accuracy.
 It’s likely that this function only works on **Windows** machines.
-If you are a Mac or Linux user and would like to contrbute to your OS’s functionality, please file an issue on GitHub.
+If you are a Mac or Linux user and would like to contribute to your OS’s functionality, please file an issue on GitHub.

 2. Install R